Solving water system issues when you need it most

 1) Overflowing sump pump

-Sump pumps recognize when water levels in the sump basin are rising, and they turn on to drain some away.
-If something prevents the pump from kicking in, say a power failure or a malfunction in the equipment, it can result in flooding that can damage your home and the items stored in your basement.
+Sump pumps recognize when water levels in the sump basin are rising, and they automatically turn on to drain some away.
+If something prevents the pump from turning on, say a power failure or a malfunction in the equipment, it can result in flooding that can damage your home and the items stored in your basement.

 2) Constantly running sump pump